justinmdougherty/TF_CMapp/H10CM/Reference/ENHANCED_TASK_MANAGEMENT_README.md

 **Status: ✅ IMPLEMENTED - July 12, 2025**

 ## Overview
-The Task Management System provides a complete workflow for creating, assigning, and tracking tasks within the TF_CMapp Project Management Dashboard.
+The Task Management System provides a complete workflow for creating, assigning, and tracking tasks within the H10CM Project Management Dashboard.
 It features smart notifications, user task management, and seamless integration with the project management workflow.

 ## ✨ Implemented Features